 Hosts and Champions: Scotland in the Commonwealth Games is a touring exhibition celebrating over 80 years of participation and achievement by Scotland in the Commonwealth Games from its origin as the British Empire Games held in Hamilton, Canada in 1930, through to the Glasgow 2014.
 Drawn from the Commonwealth Games Scotland Archive held by the University of Stirling, the exhibition displays a selection of photographs, designs, clothing, papers and artefacts which evoke a rich story of Scotland's involvement in the Games, including as hosts in 1970, 1986 and 2014.

-Developed with the support of Legacy 2014 and Commonwealth Games Scotland the exhibition visited ten venues across Scotland in 2015 and 2016, starting its tour in Trinity Church, Irvine, North Ayrshire.
-Other towns have included Carnoustie, Perth, Stirling, Dalkeith, Dumfries, Stranraer and Kirkintilloch.
+Developed with the support of Legacy 2014 and Commonwealth Games Scotland the exhibition has toured Scotland since March 2015, visiting venues in towns across the country including Irvine, Carnoustie, Perth, Stirling, Dalkeith, Dumfries, Stranraer, Kirkintilloch, Grangemouth and Lerwick in the Shetland Islands.
+The exhibition continues to tour Scotland and will visit Hawick, Coldstream and Glasgow in 2018.
 Further details of dates and venues will continue to be added to this webpage as the tour progresses.

-This exhibition is curated by Professor Richard Haynes, Karl Magee, Ian Mackintosh and Jocelyn Grant (University of Stirling) and supported by Legacy 2014.
+This exhibition was created by Professor Richard Haynes, Karl Magee, Ian Mackintosh and Jocelyn Grant and supported by Legacy 2014.
 It builds on the exhibition created in collaboration with Lucy Armitage (Glasgow Museums) and supported by the Celebrate Fund and Festival 2014 which was displayed in the Old Fruitmarket in Glasgow during the 2014 Games.

 The University of Stirling's Archives & Special Collections holds the archives of Commonwealth Games Scotland, the body responsible for selecting, preparing and managing Scotland’s teams at the Commonwealth Games.
 The collection documents over 80 years of international sporting competition beginning with the formation of the first Scottish team in 1930.